muneer78/muneer78.github.io/_posts/2023-11-30-childs-gift.md

 ---
+date: 2023-11-30
+title: Childs Gift
-tags: humor,  gambling
+tags: thoughts, gambling
-title: Gifts for the children
 ---

 I told my fellow gambler: "You'll wrap up 5 of the Tootsie lollipops from the office kitchen with a note saying.
 "Sorry Jennifer, but the Packers didn't cover and Gus Edwards rushed for less than 50 yards.
 Maybe next year..."